core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 # Introduction

 This document defines a CoAP function set for accessing YANG defined resources.
-YANG data models are encoded in CBOR based on the mapping rules defined in [I-D.veillette-core-yang-cbor-mapping].
-YANG items are identified using a compact identifier called Structured Identifiers (SIDs) as defined in [I-D.somaraju-core-sid].
+YANG data models are encoded in CBOR based on the mapping rules defined in {{-yang-mapping}}.
+YANG items are identified using a compact identifier called Structured Identifiers (SIDs) as defined in {{-sid-registration}}.

 The resulting protocol based on CoAP, CBOR encoded data and structured identifiers (SID) has a low implementation footprint and low network bandwidth requirements and is suitable for both constrained devices and constrained networks as defined by {{RFC7228}}.
 This protocol is applicable to the different management topology options described by {{-constrained-mgmt}}; centralized, distributed and hierarchical.